inolen/gremlin-node/README.md

 gremlin-node
 ============

-NodeJS implementation of [Gremlin](https://github.com/tinkerpop/gremlin/wiki).
+Implementation of [Gremlin](https://github.com/tinkerpop/gremlin/wiki) for node.js.
 Gremlin-node is a javascript wrapper around the Gremlin API.
 The node-java module provides the bridge between node and Java, allowing gremlin-node to access java classes and methods.

 N.B.
 Gremlin-node is still in development and only implements the TinkerGraph mock database and OrientDB (remote: connection only) for proof of concept.
 We will add the other Blueprints databases soon.